alermi/DrumSampler/README.md

 The program was written by me, Anı Lermi and the samples were recorded by Kaan Yazıcı and played by Uluç Değirmenci in Royal Conservatory in The Hague.

+Note: Some of the samples are missing right now but will be added soon.
+(Hi-Hat, Crash, Ride)

 Feel free to reach me at anilermi@gmail.com if you have any questions or concerns.

 ## How to run: